-You don’t have to wait for new email subscribers to begin engaging with your content only when you send out your next scheduled newsletter or email which could be days, even weeks away.
-Instead, what you can do is, send out a thank-you email or even another offer as soon as someone as subscribed to your mailing list.
+You don’t have to wait for new email subscribers to begin engaging with your content only when you send out your next scheduled newsletter or email, which could be days, even weeks away.
+Instead, what you can do is, send out a thank-you email or even another offer as soon as someone has subscribed to your mailing list.

 Show signup options everywhere

 Getting people to refer you and your content to others is extremely powerful.
-We tend to have greater faith in the recommendation of our family, friends and even influencers as compared to when the business tell us that what they are offering is helpful.
+We tend to have greater faith in the recommendation of our family, friends, and even influencers as compared to when the business tells us that what they are offering is helpful.
 Get your existing subscribers to share your newsletters or emails within their network and build your email subscriptions.
-This is also a great way for you to find like-minded prospects.
+This is also an excellent way for you to find like-minded prospects.

 Do It Now

-You will have to experiment with different layouts, CTAs and offers to see what maximizes email subscriptions.
-The key tactics or the basics still remain the same – offering valuable content, making it easier to signup and adding social proof – will generate not only a greater number of email subscriptions but also increase the engagement of the subscribers with your content and generate a loyal following.
+You will have to experiment with different layouts, CTAs, and offers to see what maximizes email subscriptions.
+The key tactics or the basics remain the same – providing valuable content, making it easier to signup, and adding social proof – will generate not only a greater number of email subscriptions but also increase the engagement of the subscribers with your content and generate a loyal following.